 Duke Algirdas, realizing that the new martyrs could be useful politically and help establish contact with the Byzantine Empire, ensured an Orthodox church was built on the site of the martyrdom.
 Originally, a wooden chapel was constructed.
 Later it was replaced by a masonry Orthodox church, and the remains of the martyrs were re-buried there.
-After the Union of Lublin (1569), Greek Catholics of the Byzantine liturgical rite settled at this location.
-(Currently the Holy Trinity Church occupies this site.)
+After the Union of Brest (1596), Greek Catholics of the Byzantine liturgical rite settled at this location.
+(Currently, the Holy Trinity Church occupies this site.)
 Russian Orthodox built a wooden church and the remains of the martyrs were transferred there.
-(Currently it is the Russian Orthodox Holy Spirit Church).
-The Jesuits and the Greek Catholics of the Byzantine rite developed the iconography and the story of Saints John, Anthony and Eustace, because they were one of the first and the first officially recognized Christian martyrs of Lithuanian lands.
+(Currently, it is the Russian Orthodox Holy Spirit Church).
+The Jesuits and the Greek Catholics of the Byzantine rite developed the iconography and the story of Saints John, Anthony, and Eustace, because they were one of the first and the first officially recognized Christian martyrs of Lithuanian lands.

-Seeking to protect the remains of the martyrs during World War I, they were taken to Moscow, but ultimately returned to Vilnius after World War II, pursuant to the order of the Patriarch of Moscow.
-July 26th, the day the remains were returned to Vilnius, is one of the most important feasts for local Eastern Orthodox faithful.
+Seeking to protect the remains of the martyrs during World War I, they were taken to Moscow but ultimately returned to Vilnius after World War II, under the order of the Patriarch of Moscow.
+July 26th, the day the remains were returned to Vilnius, is one of the most important feasts for the local Eastern Orthodox faithful.

 Aušros Vartų St. 10.
 Vilnius

-St. Josaphat Kuntsevych (Lithuanian: Juozapas Kuncevicius), of the Order of Saint Basil the Great (1580-1623)
+St. Josaphat Kuntsevych (Lithuanian: Juozapatas Kuncevicius), of the Order of Saint Basil the Great (1580-1623)